kunsam002/FeatureRequest/README.md

 Pull requests are welcome.
 For major changes, please open an issue first or contact the developer to discuss what you would like to change.

-## Prerequisites
-Linux OS

-Python3.6

-python3-pip

-virtualenv

-PostgreSQL

-Flask

-SQLAlchemy

-npm

-less

-All dependencies and requirements can be found in the requirements.txt file